beryllium-org/ducky/README.md

-# Ljinux Ducky
+# Beryllium OS Ducky
-Ducky-commands for ljinux
+Ducky-commands for Beryllium OS
 <br /><br />
 Only compatible with boards that support usb_cdc.<br />
 Build with <code>make package</code>